 Max was the son I lost to neonatal death.
 This is Max’s story.
 I wrote this piece in 2002.
-Apart from grammar and typos I have kept the story as it was for me back then.
+Apart from grammar and typos, I have kept the story as it was for me back then.
 Max would have been 17 this August (2017).
 I still have his ashes in a little gold box with a lion on the top.
-My ex-husband and I plan to scatter them into the water off Shark Island on the 16th August 2018, on what would have been his 18th birthday and let him free.
-I am ready to let go.
+My ex-husband and I planned to scatter them into the water off Shark Island on the 16th of August 2018, on what would have been his 18th birthday and set him free.
+His 18th birthday rolled around and I just wasn’t ready to let go, so his little box is still with me.

 From the feedback I have had on our story, it comes with a warning: do not read this at work, have tissues, ignore my cliches and typos.
 This may upset some readers as it describes the loss of my child, a story of neonatal death (death before 1 month old).
 If you have lost a child, there are some wonderful support programs such as the Sands helpline, available 24 hours a day, 365 days a year (including Christmas Day) by dialling 1300 072 637.
 If you are unable to reach a Volunteer Parent Supporter on the phone, please email your name and number to firstname.lastname@example.org and a volunteer will ring you back.

 Max was conceived on Brindabella in the Huon River while we waited for a storm to clear across the Bass Strait.
 We were part of the crew taking Brindabella back to Sydney after the Sydney to Hobart.
 The rest of the crew had gone ashore in the intrepid “Fish Hunter”, an inflatable dingy of dubious buoyancy, and we had volunteered, perhaps a little too enthusiastically, for anchor watch.
 We played some Andrea Bocelli, and, well we could have drifted to Antarctica, and not have noticed, and Max began to form.